amsainju/AdrScripts/Field/ReadMe.md

 ```
 export LD_LIBRARY_PATH=/YOUR_PATH/Matlab2018a/bin/glnxa64:$LD_LIBRARY_PATH
 ```
-AdrParallelRunScript.sh takes only one argument: the number of processors.
-Before you run the script make sure the jobs.txt file is in the same directory.

 ```
-$./AdrParallelRunScript.sh 15
+$./AdrParallelRunScript.sh 15 jobs.txt /PATH/TO/XML 3
 ```
+where 15 is the number of processors, jobs.txt is the file with list of jobs, /PATH/TO/XML is path to the directory containing xml file to extract range (-r) value, 3 is short mode value

 # ADR Code Compilation
 Adr code can be downloaded from the following link: